AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 Why?
 So the Virtual DOM could be built from what those function components return.
 The Virtual DOM is used to "hydrate" the real DOM, meaning for example we know what click event inside what function component to run when a button is clicked.
 Remember, React needs **both** trees (DOM and Virtual DOM) to exist in the client to work.
 So, SSR in React means executing your functions twice (once on the server to make HTML and once on the client to make the Virtual DOM).

 Enter React Server Components.
-RSCs add the ability to intermingle React components that execute on the server with React components that execute on the client *without* sending and re-executing the server components' JavaScript code.
+RSCs add the ability to intermingle React components that execute on the server with React components that execute on the client ***without* sending and re-executing the server components' JavaScript code**.
 This also comes with the possibility of initially rendering HTML on the server, before beginning to update the DOM in the browser.

 How?